 So now that I’ve closed the video again, I was reading the caption below.
 It says that I will get videos like this for my own website every week.
 That’s kind of interesting…

 Each week I get videos of people using my site.
 That’s nice, but why should I care about these videos?
 Why do I get them on a weekly basis?

-The “entrepreneur” doesn’t relate much to improving his website.
+The key takeaway: Our “entrepreneur” doesn’t relate much to improving his website.
 He is looking for ways to validate his business idea.
 If he already owns a website the conversation might be more successful though.